Satyabrat2005/Rvnl-stock-predictor/README.md

 # Rvnl-stock-predictor
-xplainable Stock Forecasting and Trading Signal Generation on RVNL using XGBoost, LSTM, and Transformer with SHAP and Attention-Based Insights.
+Explainable Stock Forecasting and Trading Signal Generation on RVNL using XGBoost, LSTM, and Transformer with SHAP and Attention-Based Insights.